armbrustlab/MarPRISM/README.md

 ```
 #### Output:
    - 'lambert_model_overall_f1_score.csv': the overall mean and standard error of the F1 score for the previous version of the model (Lambert et al. 2022).
    - 'lambert_model_overall_f1_score_byClass.csv': the mean and standard error of the F1 score by trophic mode for the previous version of the model (Lambert et al. 2022).
+   - 'lambert_model_cumulative_confusion_matrix.csv': for the previous version of the model (Lambert et al. 2022), data for confusion matrix, summarizing performance across folds of         cross-validation.

 ## **How we ran MarPRISM on test transcriptomes**